nmattei/cmps6790/_projects/Project1/Project1.md

 Now that you have data from both sites, let’s start some analysis.

-### Question 1: Replication (10 pts)
+### Question 1: Replication

 Can you replicate the top 50 solar flare table in [SpaceWeatherLive.com](https://www.spaceweatherlive.com/en/solar-activity/top-50-solar-flares) exactly using the data obtained from NASA?
 That is, if you get the top 50 solar flares from the NASA table based on their classification (e.g., X28 is the highest), do you get data for the same solar flare events?

 Include code used to get the top 50 solar flares from the NASA table (be careful when ordering by classification, remember x is the highest!).
-Write a sentence or two discussing how well you can replicate the SpaceWeatherLive data from the NASA data.
+Write a short summary of your analysis, discussing how well you can replicate the SpaceWeatherLive data from the NASA data.

 **Hint: You can modify the NASA dataframe slightly to do this if you wish.**

 **Hint: You're going to want to use some [date/time indexing functions](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html).**

-### Question 2: Integration (15 pts)
+### Question 2: Integration

 Write a function that finds the best matching row in the NASA data for each of the top 50 solar flares in the SpaceWeatherLive data **and assigns a rank value to that entry in the NASA table**.
 Here, you have to decide for yourself how you determine what is the best matching entry in the NASA data for each of the top 50 solar flares.

 **Hint: You may want to look at multiple pieces of data before deciding if a flare matches.**

 In your submission, include an explanation of how you are defining best matching rows across the two datasets in addition to the code used to find the best matches.
+Detail what works, what doesn't, and the logic of your matching function. **Note:** Yes, I know [TheFuzz](https://github.com/seatgeek/thefuzz) exists, no you aren't allowed to use it.
+You must create and articulate a function for this, not rely on a library you don't understand.

 **Use your function to add a new column to the NASA dataset indicating its rank according to SpaceWeatherLive, if it appears in that dataset.**